SAP/ui5-webcomponents/docs/5-development/4-properties.md

 ```

 ### converter
-This option accepts an object and allows you to define a custom converter with two methods - `fromAttribute` and `toAttribute` that will receive the `type` and the `value`.
+This option accepts an object and allows you to define a custom property-to-attribute (and vice-versa) converter with two methods - `fromAttribute` and `toAttribute` that will receive the `type` and the `value`.

 ```ts
 import UI5Element from "@ui5/webcomponents-base/dist/UI5Element.js";